philipmendels/use-flexible-undo/stories/reducer/reducer-and-use-state.md

-### useBoundUnducer and useState - Readme & Code
+### combining useReducer and useState - Readme & Code

-Just as you can use the results of separate calls to useState inside you do/redo & undo handlers, you can also combine separate calls to useState and useReducer (in this example wrapped by useBoundUnducer).
+Just as you can use the results of separate calls to useState inside you do/redo & undo handlers, you can also combine separate calls to useState and useReducer (in this example wrapped by **useBindUndoableActionCreators**).
 It may not necessarily be a good idea, but you can.

 ```typescript
 import React, { FC, useState } from 'react';